-"At any rate," Groton continued, "it seems we must either undertake this process, or submit to the
+"At any rate," Groton continued, "it seems we must either undertake this process, or submit to the approaching UN party.
+Perhaps the question is whether we prefer to escape in alternate guise, or to surrender in our own."

 "You," Afra said, "are a fourteen-carat casuist."